chemotaxis/speed-viz/readme.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the official docs site for more information about [deploying React](https://facebook.github.io/create-react-app/docs/deployment).

+### `npm run deploy`

+This pushes the contents of the `build` folder to the remote branch `gh-pages`.
+Once pushed, site should be updated.